nightguarder/QuickSort/README.md

 The algorithm sorting works as intended, but the size of array depends on your browser window size.
 Bigger = more data, Smaller = less data

-In future version I want to add a counter for n. of operations (Big O).
+In future version I want to add a counter for n. of operations (Big O). and a timer for how long the algorithm runs.

 The latest version rn is 1.3!